ew947202/obsidian_vault/00 Meta/02 PTIs/84113 Microsoft Word Issues.md

 ## Daily Log
 ### [[2024-10-01]]
 - [x] Recommended the user **Unblock** the document by right-clicking the document > properties > unblock
+- [x] Unblocking the document resolved the issue.
 ---